vaidasmaciulis/PlantAndCook/README.md

 No. This mod has entirely different implementation, no integration with Daily Needs is possible.

+[h2]Integrations[/h2]

+This mod is also compatible with these mods:

+[url=https://steamcommunity.com/sharedfiles/filedetails/?id=2230632087]Ultimate Small Grid Conversion Pack[/url]

 [h1]Acknowledgements[/h1]

 Mod is based on Food & Fatigue mod, by John19.
 Kudos to him for letting me modify and republish the mod!